TimothyJMcKirgan/timothy-css-exercises/foundations/intro-to-css/02-class-id-selectors/README.md

 - Do the odd numbered `p` elements share a class?
 - Do the even numbered `div` elements have unique IDs?
 - Does the Number 3 element have multiple classes?

+PROBLEMS ENCOUNTERED:
+P. DejaVu Sans was not working
+S. 'DejaVu Sans' needs quotes to work since the font contains a space!